History of the Penrith Panthers: 1970s

-In this period Penrith repeatedly tried to attract the star Australian players they knew they needed.
+In this period, Penrith repeatedly tried to attract the star Australian players they knew they needed.
 They were consistently unsuccessful in this.
 This was primarily due to Penrith's poor reputation and perceived remote location.
 Unable to attract local players, in mid 1973 Penrith looked overseas and signed the Great Britain internationals Mike Stephenson and Bill Ashurst for the 1974 season.
-It is important to remember that there was some logic to this.
+There was some logic to this.
 The early 1970s were the last 'Glory Days' for Great Britain in Rugby league.
 In mid 1973 Great Britain held the Rugby League Ashes and were reigning Rugby League World Cup Champions.
 The problem was not the players abilities.
 Stephenson was a tough hooker and could be a very effective playmaker.
 Ashurst in particular was a brilliant player on his day, he had great acceleration, could chip and chase and was also the first person to use the "around the corner" style of goalkicking in Australia, months before John Gray demonstrated this in the 1974 Test series.
 However Stephenson and Ashurst did not get on personally and this inhibited any development of a strong team.

 Penrith had a crop of exciting young stars come through in the 1970s.
 Players such as Kevin Dann, Ross Gigg, Phil Gould, Paul Merlo, Zac Olejarnik, Tim Sheens, Glenn West, and Terry Wickey showed great potential and it is interesting to think what could have happened if they had the right sort of on-field leadership and direction.
 One of the highlights from the 1970s was beating the 1974 premiers, Eastern Suburbs, to make the final of the 1974 Amco Cup.
 However, unused to being favorites they were beaten in the final by Western Division.
 Their best regular seasons were 1971 – 8th place and 1974 & 76 – 9th place.